-Face Masks: Not Enough Are Made In America To Deal With Coronavirus
+Not Enough Face Masks Are Made In America To Deal With Coronavirus

 The World Health Organization this week warned against hoarding and panic-buying of critical protective gear.

-"Without secure supply chains, the risk to healthcare workers around the world is real," WHO Director-General Dr Tedros Adhanom Ghebreyesus said.
+"Without secure supply chains, the risk to health care workers around the world is real," WHO Director-General Dr Tedros Adhanom Ghebreyesus said.
 "Industry and governments must act quickly to boost supply, ease export restrictions and put measures in place to stop speculation and hoarding."

 Concern about shortages of face masks used by doctors and nurses is prompting hospitals around the world to clamor for medical supplies as the coronavirus continues its infectious spread.